adityasaini0070/book-bazaar/README.md

 ### AI-Powered Features
 - 🤖 **AI Book Recommendations** - Get personalized book suggestions based on your collection using Google Books API
-- 📄 **AI Summary Generator** - Generate comprehensive summaries for any book with key points, highlights, and reading insights
 - 🎯 **Smart Book Search** - Quick book lookup by title or author with auto-fill from Google Books database

 ### Enhanced User Experience